Which YOUNG AVENGERS Comics Could Inspire Their MCU Debut?

 Which Young Avengers Are Already in the MCU?

+Let’s take a look at the Young Avengers roster and who has already joined in the MCU fun.
 Cassie Lang, a.k.a.
 Stature, has already been introduced in the Ant-Man films.
 And post Endgame, Ant-Man’s daughter is also now conveniently a teenager, played by Kathryn Newton.
 WandaVision introduced us to the Scarlet Witch and Vision’s twins, Wiccan and Speed, as children.
-Thanks to Agatha All Along, we’ve met Wiccan’s teen self, Billy Kaplan.
+Now, thanks to Agatha All Along, we’ve met Wiccan’s teen self, Billy Kaplan.
 That means his brother Speed, Tommy Shephard, is also out there somewhere.
 And Kate Bishop was the co-lead of the Disney+ series Hawkeye.

 We also met the African-American Captain America from the ‘40s, Isaiah Bradley, in 2021’s Falcon and the Winter Soldier.
-His grandson Eli Bradley in the comics is a founding Young Avenger named Patriot, who was almost in Black Panther.
-Eli showed up, however briefly, in that series, establishing his MCU existence.
-America Chavez had a prominent role in Doctor Strange in the Multiverse of Madness.
+In the comics, his grandson Eli Bradley is a founding member of the Young Avengers named Patriot, who was almost in Black Panther.
+Eli showed up, however briefly, in Falcon and the Winter Soldier though, establishing his MCU existence.
+Next up, America Chavez had a prominent role in Doctor Strange in the Multiverse of Madness.
 Meanwhile, “Kid Loki” appeared in the Void in Loki.
 So That’s seven members of the team down.

 The Young Avengers as they appear in the MCU.